bhk/scam/memo.md

 approaches and for constructing an argument for validity of memoization.

-For example, during a compiler invocation we assume that source files are not being modified by external entities.
-This assumption is reasonable because it would be extremely difficult to define compilation results in such a scenario.
-For memoization, this assumption allows more efficient caching.
-We can treat a compiler "invocation" as a session, and then the memo module can safely use cached results from earlier in the session without re-validating input operations.
+For example, during a compiler invocation we assume that source files are not being modified.
+This assumption is reasonable because we would not be able to define the behavior of the compiler under such a condition in any reasonable and implementable way.
+With the assumption that source files (and output files) are not being modified by external entities, we can treat a compiler "invocation" as a session, and then the memo module can safely use cached results from earlier in the session without re-validating input operations.

 ### Ephemeral vs. Persistent Memoization